-The Company maintains its accounts in New Taiwan dollars.
-Transactions denominated in foreign currencies are translated into New Taiwan dollars at the exchange rates prevailing on the transaction dates.
-Receivables, other monetary assets and liabilities denominated in foreign currencies are translated into New Taiwan dollars at the exchange rates prevailing at the balance sheet date.
+The Company and its subsidiaries maintain their accounts in New Taiwan dollars and their functional currencies, respectively.
+Transactions denominated in foreign currencies are translated into functional currencies at the exchange rates prevailing on the transaction dates.
+Assets and liabilities denominated in foreign currencies are translated into functional currencies at the exchange rates prevailing at the balance sheet date.
 Exchange gains or losses arising from the aforementioned translations are recognized in the current year's results.